rcc-uchicago/user-guide/docs/globus.md

 ![Globus Landing Page](img/data_management/globus_endpoints.png){ width=600 }

-5. You will then be able to perform actions such as transferring files, sharing collections, or creating new directories.
+You will then be able to perform actions such as transferring files, sharing collections, or creating new directories.
 To learn more about using these tools, please refer to the "Help" tab on the left toolbar.

 ![Globus Landing Page](img/data_management/globus_interface.png){ width=600 }

-There is extensive documentation on the [Globus Online](https://docs.globus.org/) site as to how to transfer files in different modes.
+There is extensive documentation on the [Globus Online](https://docs.globus.org/) site on transferring files in different modes.
 Please refer to their documentation for more details or contact us with any RCC-specific issues.